SEIR-7-06/installfest/environment-setup/README.md

 7. Now run the Terminal command `tree` to see a tree view of all the files inside your current directory!

+8. On to our second package with Homebrew `trash`, a simple command-line program that moves files or folders into your trash bin.
+This tool does not permanently delete files or folders, but rather moves them to our trash bin until we decided to empty.
+Now install it with this command:

+    ```bash
+    $ brew install trash
+    ```

+We can test this by creating a file and moving our dummy file into our trash bin.
+Run these lines in your terminal to see the power of `trash`:

+    ```bash
+    $ touch new-trash-file.txt
+    $ ls
+    $ trash new-trash-file.txt
+    $ ls
+    ```

+You should have seen the file `new-trash-file.txt` after we created it with the touch command and ls.
+After we used `trash` you should have noticed that it was then gone.
+If you check your trash bin by opening it up, you should see our file in there.

 ## Git

 You should already have git installed and have an account on GitHub from Fundamentals.
 If not, sign up for an account on <a href="http://www.github.com" target="_blank">github.com</a>.
 We'll be using GitHub to track code changes and collaborate on projects.